 Alberta: Spectacular Alpine Views

-Our precious partnership with Alberta TrailNet gives us the power to move mountains in Alberta, where work is underway on the High Rockies Trail.
+Our partnership with Alberta TrailNet gives us the power to move mountains in Alberta, where work is underway on the High Rockies Trail.
 This trail will connect the Banff Park boundary at Goat Creek to Elk Pass in the south.
 Once completed, this rugged pathway will serve as the westernmost section of The Great Trail in Alberta, offering hikers some of the most spectacular alpine views in Canada.
 In other parts of the province, such as Clear Hills County and Northern Sunrise County, new roadway sections take us one step closer to province-wide connection.

 British Columbia: All Aboard?
 Yes, Canada’s Great Trail Includes Boats